liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-from.md

 - Three merchant officers from the convoy in the harbour came into view, walking up from the quay —— the heart of the matter

 -  He wanted passionately to be indistinguishable on the surface from other men: he wore his moustache like a club tie — it was his highest common factor: but his eyes betrayed him — brown dog's eyes, a setter's eyes, pointing mournfully towards Bond Street —— the heart of the matter

+- " The Indian rose from his table and approached with deference —— the heart of the matter

+- " "I can see from here, Mr —— the heart of the matter